telerik/kendo-ui-core/docs/controls/charts/how-to/interaction/expand-clickable-area.md

 title: Expand Clickable Area of Points
 page_title: Expand Clickable Area of Points | Kendo UI Charts
 description: "Learn how to extend the clickable or touchable area of points in a Kendo UI Chart."
+previous_url: /controls/charts/how-to/expand-clickable-area
 slug: howto_extendclickableareaofpoints_charts
 ---

 # Expand Clickable Area of Points

-In some scenarios Kendo UI Charts produce series of points that are too small to be reliably clicked or touched.
-It is possible to expand the active area by adding a transparent element as part of the [`visual`](/api/javascript/dataviz/ui/chart#configuration-series.visual).
+In some scenarios, the Kendo UI Charts produce series of points that are too small to be reliably clicked or touched.

+It is possible to expand the active area by adding a transparent element as part of the [`visual`](/api/javascript/dataviz/ui/chart#configuration-series.visual) configuration.

-The example below demonstrates how to expand the clickable or touchable area of points in a bar series.
+The example below demonstrates how to achieve this behavior in a Bar Charts series.

 ###### Example